DBJ: more than 2 colors per row 2

 Remember always to double-check all settings at the start of any process in case something was missed or magically moved, and keep notes.

-I was asked on Facebook whether the technique shown here is the same as the 3 color slip (skip) stitch patterns in the Stitchworld pattern book, my response: some of the stitch world patterns for 3 color slip are designed for or may be used on the double bed (often single bed as well).
+I was asked on Facebook whether the technique shown here is the same as the 3 color slip (skip) stitch patterns in the Stitchworld pattern book, my response: some of the StitchWorld patterns for 3 color slip are designed for or may be used on the double bed (often single bed as well).
 For instance, patterns 392 and 394.
-The original designs are rendered color separated.
-Numbers on the left suggest the order for color changes to achieve a look similar to that in the swatch photos.
-Assuming the pattern is not easily accessible because of its being built in your machine’s memory, it would have to be entered into a paint program manually to make it available for import and in turn for download.
-Note that the color-changing sequence may change over the course of knitting the image, so prompts or notes of some sort would be needed to keep it correct.
+The original designs are rendered color-separated.
+The numbers on the left suggest the order for color changes to achieve a look similar to that in the swatch photos.
+Assuming the pattern is not easily accessible because of its being built-in your machine’s memory, it would have to be entered into a paint program manually to make it available for import and in turn for download.
+Note that the color-changing sequence may change throughout knitting the image, so prompts or notes of some sort would be needed to keep it correct.
 Each color in each row knits twice after each color change.
 My goals in my blog posts so far have been to keep a constant color-changing sequence with each color in each row of any personal design knitting only once.
-I did it first with my own color separation, then, in turn, used the 3 color separation feature in img2track to achieve my desired result.
+I did it first with my color separation, then, in turn, used the 3 color separation feature in img2track to achieve my desired result.
 Here are 2 images from the Stitchworld section in question The images could be replicated as given in a paint program, using only one color for the squares, but “should be reduced to black and white”.
-Attempting to import an indexed 2 color image drawn in a color other than BW may result in strange results.
+Attempting to import an indexed 2-color image drawn in a color other than BW may result in strange results.
 That said, if glitched knits are the goal, the above could work just fine.
 Curiously, here is the same process, using a different color, and a successful import.
 Checking again, I had forgotten to save the image after indexing it from RGB mode to 2 colors. and a test with another color

 Drop stitch lace periodically comes up, I have written several posts on the technique, now considered the possibility of producing it in 3 colors.
 The resulting fabric tends to be long, thin, and in need of blocking.
 There is no way to avoid the striped ground.
 Passap knitters often refer to this type of knitting as “summer fair isle”.
 I adjusted the repeat widthNote to self: if you are determined to use a punchcard carriage on your electronic machine remember there is no KCII to cancel end needle selection!

-In order to knit this fabric, stitches must be cast on in whatever method you prefer, but prior to any patterning all stitches must be transferred down to the ribber, and the main bed needles are placed in the work position but are empty.
-Because of the single row knit for the first 2 design rows of color one, the start is a bit finicky.
+To knit this fabric, stitches must be cast on in whatever method you prefer, but before any patterning, all stitches must be transferred down to the ribber, and the main bed needles are placed in the work position but are empty.
+Because of the single-row knit for the first 2 design rows of color one, the start is a bit finicky.
 Alternative start follows lower in post

 COL: KC II, main bed set to slip <– –>, ribber stays on N throughout, no lili buttons.
 Knit one row with color 1 (ribber only)